rendoir/feup-comp/README.md

  - :white_check_mark: Code for conditional instructions
  - :white_check_mark: Code for loops
  - :white_check_mark: Code to deal with arrays
-   - :x: Code to handle the following situation:
+   - :white_check_mark: Code to handle the following situation:

          a = [10];
          a = 5; //Put the number 5 in all position of the array